annagui/PGS_EEG/README.md

  xDx GWAS: Schork, A. J. et al. A genome-wide association study of shared risk across psychiatric disorders implicates gene regulation during fetal neurodevelopment.
 Nat.
 Neurosci.
 22, 353–361 (2019).

  - EEG_PGS_gh.R is the R script for the statistical analyses testing the association between F-N N290 latency and the PGSs.
+ The F-N N290 latency pre-processing is described in Tye, C. et al. Understanding the nature of face processing in early autism: A prospective study.
+J. Abnorm.
+Psychol.
+(2020).

  - EEG_PGS_stats.htlm is the markdown documents including comments to the code lines and plots.